ad-os/Neighborhood-Map/README.md

 2. Will notify you if user gets offline.
 3. A error page is redirected if no ajax call is received.
 4. The browser stores the state of your last search and location.
+5. Optimized for mobile UI.(Do check it)

+>Note:
->Note: You can get the modal back by clicking on the icon present in the bottom right corner of your page and search for another item and location.
+>You can get the modal back by clicking on the icon present in the bottom right corner of your page and search for another item and location.

 >Enjoy:sparkles: